farsonic/junos-logstash/README.md

 # junos-logstash

-The install.sh file will take a current Ubuntu server to be a fully operational ELK stack with all the needed plugins and filters to accept SRX flow, webfitlering and application logs.
+The install.sh file will take a current Ubuntu server to be a fully operational ELK stack with all the needed plugins and filters to accept SRX flow, web filtering and application logs.

 Download the install.sh file and execute it as root.